tmksobue/AttractingContributors/README.md

-# Please tell me your favorite side dish (Sukina souzai)!
+# Please tell me your favorite daily dish (Sukina souzai)!
-What is your favourite side dish?
+What is your favourite daily dish?
+(In other words, side dish)
 Anything from typical products of your country to world-famous ones!

 # List of Hobby